 We propose that a FORCE process of category management analytics can jump start this moribund discipline and deliver the incremental sales gains that were seen in its early years.
 FORCE is the acronym for Fact-Based, Objective, Reliable, Credible and Easy.
 By following this process, the early adopting companies can gain a quick advantage over companies that continue the old, ineffective methods of category management analytics.

-Fact-based information is defined as retail sales data, consumer research, industry data or any other quantifiable source of information that supports a selling proposition.
+Fact-based selling is defined as the use of retail sales data, consumer research, industry data or any other quantifiable source of information that supports a selling proposition to a retailer.
 Most people in the CPG industry take it as self-evident that a certain level of fact-based information is required in their selling efforts to retailers.
 It's amazing, though, that there are still quite a number of smaller manufacturers and sales brokers that neither use fact-based information, nor really see the need to start using it.

 Given that there are still many companies and individuals that have not caught on to the 20+ year fact-based selling trend, it is important to lay out the primary reasons why it is so important: